assembler-school/webpack-basics/README.md

  ## Run

- Some commands has been configured for _npm_, which can be used once all depencies had been installed:
+ Some commands have been configured for _npm_, which can be used once all depencies had been installed:
  - Run ````npm run build```` to build a bundle from _src_ folder.
 It will create (by default) the _dist_ `folder with the bundled files.
  - Run ````npm start```` to launch a live web server with automatic reloading, so that every time changes are made the _src_ files will be recompiled.